nschonni/BingAds-docs/BingAds/hotel-service/get-started.md

 <a name="doyouhavecredentials"/>
 ## Do you have your Bing Ads credentials?

 To use the Hotel API, you must have a Bing Ads account and a Microsoft account.
 To get a Bing Ads account, go to <a href="http://bingads.microsoft.com" data-raw-source="[http://bingads.microsoft.com](http://bingads.microsoft.com)">http://bingads.microsoft.com</a>.
-If you&#39;re not signed in to your Microsoft account, you&#39;ll be redirected to sign in to your Microsoft account or sign up for a Microsoft account.
-After signing in, you&#39;ll have the option to **Sign up for a new Bing Ads account**.
+If you're not signed in to your Microsoft account, you'll be redirected to sign in to your Microsoft account or sign up for a Microsoft account.
+After signing in, you'll have the option to **Sign up for a new Bing Ads account**.
 Select the sign-up option and continue with the sign-up process.

 Unlike the other Bing Ads APIs, the Hotel API does not use a developer token.
 The API ignores it if you include it.